 where sat indicates that the solver has found a model, unsat that the solver has established there is no model, and unknown that the search was inconclusive-because of time limits, solver incompleteness, and so on.
-If the solver reports sat or, optionally, if it reports unknown, it should respond to the get-value, get-model and get-assignment commands.
+If the solver reports sat or, optionally, if it reports unknown, it should respond to the get-value and get-assignment commands.
 If it reports unsat, it must respond to the get-proof and get-unsat-core commands.

 A check-sat command may be followed by other assert and check-sat commands, without an intervening pop.
 In that case, the semantics is that subsequent assert commands are just extending the current assertion set (as it existed at the time of the check-sat command), and check-sat commands are checking satisfiability of the resulting set of all assertions.
-So subsequent check-sat commands are never handled with respect to the model possibly found by an earlier check-sat command.
-(23)

-5.1.5 Inspecting proofs and models
+5.1.6 Inspecting proofs and models